brownhci/WebGazer/README.md

     ./build_library

-## How to run example calibration HTML
+## How to run our example calibration HTML

 download nodejs from https://nodejs.org/en/download/